Advertisement

 MEDITERRANEAN Sites of holy, secular past Sail away on a weeklong Mediterranean cruise that charts a course to ancient towns, historical ruins and important shrines, including a Turkish site reputed to be the former home of the Virgin Mary.
 In Istanbul, see the imposing Blue Mosque and Topkapi Palace.
 Accommodations are aboard the 500-cabin Costa Serena, which has five restaurants, 13 bars and four swimming pools.
 Itinerary: Venice, to Bari, Italy, Olympia, Greece; Izmir and Istanbul in Turkey; Dubrovnik, Croatia; and back to Venice.

-February 23, 2013 | By Tracy Wilkinson, Los Angeles Times
+July 6, 2011 | By Ben Fritz, Los Angeles Times